NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 This constraint is implemented as follows.
-The distances between initially triangulated points and those being optimized points are computed, then divided by the ground sample distance (GSD) (to make them into pixel units, like the reprojection errors).
+The distances between initially triangulated points and those being optimized points are computed, then divided by the local averaged ground sample distance (GSD) (to make them into pixel units, like the reprojection errors).
 These are multiplied by ``--tri-weight``.
 Then, the robust threshold given by ``--tri-robust-threshold`` is applied, with a value of 0.1, to attenuate the big residuals.
 This threshold is smaller than the pixel reprojection error threshold (``--robust-threshold``), whose default value is 0.5, to ensure that this constraint does not prevent the optimization from minimizing the pixel reprojection errors.

 Triangulated points that are constrained via a DEM (option ``--heights-from-dem``, :numref:`heights_from_dem`), that is, those that are